Borziak/MageticDashboard/README.md

 # MageticDashboard
-Admin dashboard UI/UX
+Admin dashboard UI/UX;

-Adaptive layout for the admin dashboard, which may be used in custom CRM
+Adaptive layout for the admin dashboard, which may be used in custom CRM;

-Pure HTML and CSS
+Technology: HTML/CSS, JS;

-Usage of jQuery in the project
+Third-party libraries: jQuery;